-• Categorical Exclusion (CE): A CE is a category of actions established in the department or agency procedures for implementing NEPA, or established in legislation, that is expected not to have individually or cumulatively significant environmental impacts.
+- Categorical Exclusion (CE): A CE is a category of actions established in the department or agency procedures for implementing NEPA, or established in legislation, that is expected not to have individually or cumulatively significant environmental impacts.
 Typically, a CE is concluded with the determination that a proposed action falls within the category of actions and there are no extraordinary circumstances that indicate environmental concerns merit further environmental review.
-(40 C.F.R. § 1508.4).

-- Environmental Assessment (EA): When a CE is not appropriate and the agency has not determined whether the proposed action will cause significant environmental effects, then an EA is prepared.
+(40 C.F.R. § 1508.4). - Environmental Assessment (EA): When a CE is not appropriate and the agency has not determined whether the proposed action will cause significant environmental effects, then an EA is prepared.
 If, as a result of the EA, a finding of no significant impact (FONSI) is appropriate, then the NEPA review process is completed with the FONSI; otherwise an EIS is prepared.
-(40 C.F.R. § 1508.9). - Environmental Impact Statement (EIS): The most intensive level of analysis is the environmental impact statement which is typically reserved for the analysis of proposed actions that are expected to result in significant environmental impacts.
+(40 C.F.R. § 1508.9). - Environmental Impact Statement (EIS): The most intensive level of analysis is the environmental impact statement, which is typically reserved for the analysis of proposed actions that are expected to result in significant environmental impacts.

 When an EIS is prepared, the NEPA review process is concluded when a record of decision (ROD) is issued.
 (40 C.F.R. part 1502).

-During the course of the NEPA reviews, the level of NEPA review may change.
+During the course of the NEPA analyses, the level of NEPA review may change.
 A change in the scope of the proposed project or activity may result in projected environmental impacts that merit a less or more intensive NEPA review.
 It is also possible that the expected environmental impacts were initially over or under projected and therefore the appropriate level of NEPA review is changed to ensure that the most expeditious and appropriate level of review is conducted.

-Several agencies are using programmatic NEPA reviews to address similar projects and activities.
+As noted earlier, several agencies are using programmatic NEPA reviews to address similar projects and activities.
 Using a programmatic review facilitates implementation of individual projects and activities.
 A programmatic analysis can provide full NEPA compliance for an entire program or suite of similar projects and activities.
 Such an analysis can also facilitate implementation by programmatically addressing common environmental issues, thus eliminating the need to replicate the review of those issues in subsequent project or site-specific NEPA reviews.

-As of June 30, 2010, more than 174,600 NEPA reviews have been completed using CEs, an increase of approximately 9,800 since the end of the previous reporting period.
+As of September 30, 2010, approximately 179,500 NEPA reviews have been completed using CEs, an increase of nearly 4,800 since the end of the previous reporting period.
 The CEs were used when the departments and agencies found the project or activity did not have significant individual or cumulative effects on the human environment.
-The departments and agencies reported completing more than 9,000 EAs for projects or activities receiving ARRA funds with a FONSI, an increase of more than 1,700 since the previous report.
-More than 790 projects or activities were analyzed in an EIS where the NEPA review was completed with a ROD, an increase of more than 10 since the end of the previous reporting period.
+The departments and agencies reported completing nearly 6,400 EAs for projects or activities receiving ARRA funds with a FONSI.
+This corrects their number of reported EAs to take into account the use of programmatic EAs that were previously reported as individual EAs.
+More than 820 projects or activities were analyzed in an EIS where the NEPA review was completed with a ROD, an increase of more than 30 since the end of the previous reporting period.